Resources for the Formerly Incarcerated

 How We Can Help You

-- Job Resources - Free job search and career development programs are offered at the Central Library and Rainier Beach branch.
+- Job Resources - Free job search and career development programs are offered at the Central Library.

-- Computer Classes - Learn basic computer skills, how to use the Web, Microsoft Office programs and more.
+- Technology Skills - Learn basic computer skills, how to use the Web, Microsoft Office programs and more.

 - Adult Education Tutoring - One-on-one, walk-in tutoring to help learners with test preparation, job readiness and life skills.